-The PDF/X formats specified in the ISO 15930 standards family strive to provide a consistent and robust subset of PDF which can be used to deliver data suitable for commercial printing.
+The PDF/X formats specified in ISO 15930 strive to provide a consistent and robust subset of PDF which can be used to exchange data suitable for commercial printing.
 PDFlib can generate output and process input conforming to the PDF/X flavors described below.
+Table 12.13 summarizes the main differences between the PDF/X flavors.